 Dr. Joshua Alpers is a neurologist working at UT Erlanger in neuromuscular medicine in Signal Mountain, Tennessee.

 Dr. Douglas Wayne is a physiatrist practicing in Richmond, Virginia.
-Dr. Wayne has been a member of the AANEM for 26 years and has focused on an all EDX practice.
+Dr. Wayne has been a member of the AANEM for over 30 years and has focused on an all EDX practice.
 He serves as a Carrier Advisory Committee member and has previously been an advisor to several work comp carriers.
-He is currently the Chair of the Medical Practice Committee for AAPMR and been a state liaison for the AANEM since its beginning.
+He served as the Chair of the Medical Practice Committee for AAPMR and been a state liaison for the AANEM since its beginning.